open-craft/openedx-deployment/docs/analytics/AWS_setup.md

 * Go to the EMR dashboard in AWS console.
 * Click "Create Cluster"
 * Make sure "Permissions" are set to `Default`
-* Note that we only need IAM roles created autyomatically, so set `Instance Type` to the smallest instance available
+* Note that we only need IAM roles created automatically, so set `Instance Type` to the smallest instance available, and create only 1.
+* Use the `analytics` security group.
 * Click "Create cluster"
-* Check that these default roles and security groups are automatically generated:
+* Wait for these default roles and security groups to be automatically generated:
   * `EMR_DefaultRole`: default EMR role
   * `EMR_EC2_DefaultRole`: role used by our standard [emr-vars.yml](resources/emr-vars.yml) configuration file.
   * `ElasticMapReduce-master`: security group for the EMR master instances.